Google Chrome itself does not provide a way to view DNS records of the websites you visit. However, you can install the nslookup extension to do so.

 This add-on allows you to view A records, AAAA records, see the name servers and mail servers and all the other DNS records for any domain name or subdomain.

 In Google Chrome, click here to visit the Chrome extension page for the NsLookup extension.

-Click Add to ChromeClick the Add to Chrome button to download and install the extension.
+Click the Add to Chrome button to download and install the extension.

 Chrome will prompt you to confirm that you want to add this extension to your browser.
 Click "Add extension" to add the extension.

 Open a new tab and visit the website that you want to view the DNS records for.